Massipssa/poc-tools/docs/python-template.md

 - **Jenkinsfile**
     - Define the **CI/CD** pipeline.

+- **README.md**
-- **README.md**: it contains a short description of the project's usage and utility.
-It may also describe how to use the project, how to install it if the installation is needed, and it can also list what you're planing to do in the coming releases of your project.
+  - It contains a short description of the project's usage and utility.
+  - It may also describe how to use the project, how to install it if the installation is needed, and it can also list what you're planing to do in the coming releases of your project.

 ## 3. How to use it <a name="usage" />